Kenny-G/Astar/README.md

 # Astar
 AStar algorithm

-This is my own first protect, so .. mark it.
+This is my own first project, so .. mark it.